bruvellu/multiview-tutorial/multiview-tutorial.md

 Multiview reconstruction is the process of registering and fusing microscopy data acquired from multiple angles into a single, isotropic stack.

-This is a tutorial on how to register and fuse multiview lightsheet microscopy datasets using the plugin BigStitcher [@Preibisch2010-uu; @Horl2019-vx] in Fiji [@Schindelin2012-di].
+This tutorial shows how to register and fuse multiview lightsheet microscopy datasets using the plugin BigStitcher [@Preibisch2010-uu; @Horl2019-vx] in Fiji [@Schindelin2012-di].

 We will cover how to convert the raw data for visualization in the BigDataViewer [@Pietzsch2015-md], how to best detect interests points for registration, the different approaches to register views, and how to fuse the views to reconstruct an isotropic dataset.